 The Board Basics Series provides the state-mandated Requirements for Governance, Finance & Employment Law

 Board Basics Series

-New Board Member Basics From committee structure, composing minutes, setting board goals, milestone check-in to School Leader Dashboards, we will guide you through the framework for effective board governance.
-Included in materials are frameworks and samples for implementation.
+New Board Member Basics From committee structure, composing minutes, setting board goals, and milestone check-in to School Leader Dashboards, we will guide you through the framework for effective board governance.
+Included in the materials are frameworks and samples for implementation.

 Practices of High Performing Boards This is designed for charter schools that are invested in moving their leadership to the next level of performance.
-Learn about tools and practices of exceptional boards and how to apply them to your charter school board.
+Learn about the tools and practices of exceptional boards and how to apply them to your charter school board.
 Understand how a shared appreciation of accountability and engagement can foster strong outcomes for your charter school.

 Top Pitfalls of Open Meeting Law Understand best practices to conduct your board meetings and procedures with care.
 Designed to help charter schools move their organizations forward efficiently without exposing the school to risk.

 Employment Law Understand the foundation of employment law and the board’s roles and responsibilities.
 Learn about employment data practices and what information is required to be public.
 Also, review the fundamentals of discrimination and retaliation/whistle-blower claims.
 Our expert presenter, Jim Martin, will also share the tenants of at-will employment.